Myungshik Kim

-Myungshik Kim (born 1962) is a physicist who has worked on the theory of quantum optics and quantum information processing.
-He is Chair in Theoretical Quantum Information Science at Imperial College London.
+Myungshik Kim (born 1962) is a South Korean physicist working in the fields of quantum optics and quantum information science.
+He is Professor of Theoretical Quantum Information Science at Imperial College London.

 Early life and education

-He was born in Seoul, South Korea.
-He is the son of Mr. Sun-hong Kim who was the CEO of Kia Motors for 15 years.
-In his childhood, his family lived in the neighbourhood of his uncle, Mr. Wonki Kim, who is a prominent politician in South Korea, having served as the Speaker of the Korean National Assembly.
+Kim was born in Seoul, South Korea.
+His father is Sun-Hong Kim, who was the Chairman and CEO of Kia Motors.
+During his childhood he lived in the neighbourhood of his uncle, Won-ki Kim who was a prominent politician, having served as Speaker of the National Assembly in South Korea.
+He completed his undergraduate studies at Sogang University.
+He received his PhD in physics from Imperial College London in 1988 under the supervision of Peter Knight.